Incomplete spinal cord injury recovery time depends on many various factors.

 Additionally, the only way to recover from spinal cord injury is to practice moving.

 Intensive physical training focuses on performing task-specific, high-repetition movements to promote neurological adaptations.

 What you eat matters!

-The types of foods you eat will affect your mood and energy levels differently.
+The types of foods you eat will significantly affect your mood and energy levels.

 You want to eat healthy, nutrient-dense foods that will properly fuel your body for recovery.

-Eating too many greasy or sugary foods can cause even more health problems and delay recovery time.
+Eating too many greasy or sugary foods can contribute to the develop of even more health problems, which can further delay recovery time.